You’ve undoubtedly been on the receiving end of a few sales pitches. Some fall flat, while others make you pay attention and take action.

 Equipped with that insight, you can paint a picture of how what you offer is exactly what they need.
 Tell stories to help them envision the bright future they can have by doing business with you.
 And give them examples of others who have already walked that path with stories from happy customers.

-When you know your customers, you can position yourself as a trusted advisor (think Yoda to their Luke Skywalker) who has their best interests at heart.
+When you know your customers, you can position yourself as a trusted advisor (think Yoda to their Luke Skywalker) with their best interests at heart.

 Editor’s Note: The article is part of the blog series Grow Your Business, brought to you by the marketing team at Unitel, the virtual phone system priced and designed for startups and small business owners.